-Amendments to Employment Agreements
+Amendments to Pre-2013 Named Executive Officer Employment Agreements

 On December 31, 2011, Messrs.
-Michael Mathews and Brad Powers, our Chief Executive Officer and then Chief Marketing Officer, respectively, entered into amendments to their Employment Agreements waiving 50% of their salaries that would have otherwise accrued (\$62,500 each).
-Additionally, effective January 1, 2012, they agreed to defer 50% of their base salaries until such time as Mr. Mathews or our Board determine that we have sufficient cash flow to pay the previously agreed upon amount.
-As of August 31, 2012, these executives and our Board agreed to continue deferring their salaries until December 31, 2012.
-Separately, Mr. David Garrity, our Chief Financial Officer, effective April 1, 2012 deferred 40% of his base salary.
+Michael Mathews, our Chief Executive Officer, entered into an amendment to his Employment Agreements waiving 50% of his salary that would have otherwise accrued (\$62,500).
+Additionally, effective January 1, 2012, Mr. Mathews agreed to defer 50% of his base salary until such time as Mr. Mathews or our Board determine that we have sufficient cash flow to pay the previously agreed upon amount.
+As of August 31, 2012, Mr. Mathews and our Board agreed to continue deferring his salary until December 31, 2012.
+Separately, Mr. David Garrity, our then Chief Financial Officer, effective April 1, 2012 deferred 40% of his base salary.
 At the same date, Mr. Michael Mathews deferred 60% of his base salary.
 In consideration for deferring their salaries, Messrs.
-Mathews, Powers and Garrity were granted 288,911, 255,773 and 136,008 fully-vested five-year stock options, respectively, exercisable at \$0.35 per share to settle deferred salaries.
+Mathews and Garrity were granted 288,911 and 136,008 fully-vested five-year stock options, respectively, exercisable at \$0.35 per share to settle deferred salaries.

 As of August 31, 2012, Messrs.
-Michael Mathews, Brad Powers, David Garrity, and Gerald Williams, our Academic President, agreed to reduce their base salaries to \$100,000 per year for the remainder of 2012.
+Michael Mathews David Garrity, and Gerald Williams agreed to reduce their base salaries to \$100,000 per year for the remainder of 2012.
 In consideration for reducing their salaries, Messrs.
-Mathews, Powers and Garrity were each granted 166,666 stock options and Dr. Williams was granted 47,620 stock options.
+Mathews, and Garrity were each granted 166,666 five-year stock options and Dr. Williams was granted 47,620 five-year stock options.
 These stock options are exercisable at \$0.35 per share and vested in four equal installments at the end of each month of 2012, beginning on September 30, 2012.